How can you protect yourself from monkeypox?

 It is typically spread between people in three ways: inhaling respiratory droplets; directly touching an infected person; and, less often, through indirect contact – such as through clothes or linen that have been in contact with fluid from sores.

-However, “it can be transmitted during sexual and intimate contact”, Dr John Brooks, an epidemiologist with the US Centers for Disease Control and Prevention, said on 23 May.
+This means that while condoms may protect against most STIs, they likely are not enough to prevent the transmission of monkeypox.

+“Close-contact sexual transmission is the key mode of spread, but cases are being detected through household transmission episodes, and sometimes with no clear exposure history at all,” Dr Hans Kluge, WHO Regional Director for Europe, said on Tuesday (July 26).

-So far, the majority of cases have been spread through sex with a particular concentration among gay and bisexual men.
+So far, the majority of cases have been spread through sex with a particular concentration among men who have sex with men.
 However, anyone can be at risk of catching the virus.

 How can you protect yourself against monkeypox?

+Imvanex was previously only approved in the EU to treat smallpox, but the company had already supplied the vaccine to several EU countries during the current monkeypox outbreak for what is known as "off-label" use.

+The approval is valid in all European Union Member States as well as in Iceland, Liechtenstein, and Norway, Bavarian Nordic said in a statement.

-While health experts agree the risks to the general public are low, there are a number of precautions you can take to decrease your risk of catching monkeypox.
+Aside from getting vaccinated, there are a number of other precautions people can take to decrease the risk of catching monkeypox.

+“Consider limiting your sexual partners and interactions at this time.
+This may be a tough message, but exercising caution can safeguard you and your wider community,” Kluge said this week.

-According to the United Kingdom’s National Health Service and the US Centers for Disease Control, the best precautions you can take are:
+According to the United Kingdom’s National Health Service and the United States’ Centers for Disease Control, the best precautions are:

 - Washing your hands with soap and water regularly or using an alcohol-based hand sanitiser.